-- 21.22.
-As described in more detail in this section, the Panel process may involve the following main four phases: - a.
-Receipt of a Request for Inspection and subsequent decision determination on whether to registeration of the Request. - Confirmation of technical eligibility of the Request and making a recommendation on whether an investigation is warranted the eligibility phaseto investigate. - b-c.Referral to the DRS, when an investigation is approved, and if agreed to by the Requesters and Borrower. - e-d.
-Investigation of the claims raised in by the Request if dispute resolution is not agreed or is not successful the investigation phase. - e.
+- 22. As described in more detail in this section, the Panel process may involve the following main phases: - Receipt of a Request for Inspection and subsequent determination on whether to register the Request. - b.
+Confirmation of technical eligibility of the Request and recommendation on whether an investigation is warranted the eligibility phase. - c.
+Referral to the DRS, when an investigation is approved, and if agreed to by the Requesters and Borrower. - d.
+Investigation of claims raised by the Request if dispute resolution is not agreed or is not successful the investigation phase. - e.
 Actions following an investigation, including the sharing of the report with the Requesters. - f.
-Verification of the implementation of Management Action Plans. - 3.1 First Phase: Receipt of a Request for Inspection and subsequent determination and decision on whether to registeration of the Request
+Verification of the implementation of Management Action Plans.

+3.1 Receipt of a Request for Inspection and subsequent determination on whether to register the Request